Find the Best Sod and Turf Lawn Installers for Your Business

 Before starting any lawn installation project, it's important to address local rules and environmental factors.

 Homeowners Associations (HOAs): Most HOAs in Goodyear and the wider Phoenix metro area now permit artificial turf, especially given statewide emphasis on water conservation.
 However, many have specific guidelines regarding the percentage of turf allowed, the type of infill, or the color of the product.
-Always submit your plans to your HOA for written approval before proceeding1 2.
+Always submit your plans to your HOA for written approval before proceeding.

 Water Conservation: This is the driving factor for many homeowners choosing artificial turf.
-Replacing a natural grass lawn with synthetic turf can save tens of thousands of gallons of water per year, aligning with both environmental goals and potential local water use incentives1.
+Replacing a natural grass lawn with synthetic turf can save tens of thousands of gallons of water per year, aligning with both environmental goals and potential local water use incentives.

 Frequently asked questions